ecohealthalliance/bd-econ-backup/README.md

-# airtable-archive
+# bd-econ-backup

-Workflow to archive an AirTable base as CSVs in a git repository.
+Workflow to backup airtable of Bangladesh Economics data to CSVs on GitHub.

+.Renviron file is encrypted with git-crypt